danijeljw/danijelj/source/_posts/2016-05-18-how-lucky-am-i-to-have-something-that-makes-saying-goodbye-so-hard.markdown

 >...then I remember that this is my home...

 That's right.
 Adelaide is my home.
 I got off that plane and I made a decision to live here and make my life.
 I think I've been so bored without work that I'm going crazy in my own mind a little bit and need something to focus on.
 Because of that I've said some really stupid thoughts which have been stirring around in my mind.
-I've been hating on Adelaide and that has created an unnecessary pressure on this person and can it be possible that they now feel like I'm only here because of them and I want to leave ?
+I've been hating on Adelaide and that has created an unnecessary pressure on this person and can it be possible that they now feel like I'm only here because of them and I want to leave?

 >...I've been so caught up being emotionally moved by him that I forgot to expose him to my other temperaments.

 I forgot to show him where my true love lies in Adelaide.
 The rhythm and the beat of the people.
-Who knew me in Sydney ?
+Who knew me in Sydney?
 Did you ?
 Maybe you did and maybe you didn't.
 What was that one thing I always said I loved about Australia ?
 It was Adelaide and her people.

 This person deserved to see my other temperaments and unfortunately I didn't reign back on the prime emotion and look where it's led us now.